 Sorry, there are no products in this collection

 Buy price-ascending online now from The Music Zoo!
-We have a great selection of guitar gear available in our Acoustic Guitars product collection.
+We have a great selection of guitar gear available in our Bass Guitars product collection.
 Awesome customer service and secure checkout are always included with your price-ascending purchase.
 Everything you see here is available at our Long Island guitar store.
 Visit our shop in Farmingdale, New York for an amazing guitar buying experience.

 At The Music Zoo, we don't overlook our friends who hold down the low-end - evidenced by our impressive selection of bass guitars!
 Whether you're looking for that one-of-a-kind custom shop piece, just starting out, seeking a modern or extended range instrument, or simply looking for the best thunder for your dollar, we're the destination with the best mix of the unique and the everyday must-haves.
 Buy your next bass guitar online at The Music Zoo or visit our New York showroom to shop today - we're an authorized dealer for all your favorite bass guitar brands, and our used inventory is packed to the brim.

 While the original acoustic "double bass" - as seen in orchestras and big bands, has been around for centuries, just like the electric guitar, amplified bass tones became a necessity in the 20th century.
 The first commercially successful electric bass was created by Leo Fender in 1951 - the Precision Bass, which is affectionately called the P-Bass by many.
 It featured a single pickup, double cutaway body, a 34" scale, and larger strings, so it could be tuned an octave lower than the electric guitar.
 It was a revelation, as lugging around a "double bass" was not fun.